-Knowing the proper safety rules, equipment and Arkansas River levels and flows will help you have a safer and more enjoyable excursion in the Arkansas Headwaters Recreation Area.
+Knowing the proper safety rules, equipment, and Arkansas River levels and flows will help you have a safer and more enjoyable excursion in the Arkansas Headwaters Recreation Area.

-Throughout the spring and summer there are also a number of Swiftwater Rescue classes occurring on the Arkansas River by agencies and outfitters.
-Boaters should not be alarmed to see throwbags and "swimmers" during these trainings.
+Throughout the spring and summer, there are also a number of Swiftwater Rescue classes occurring on the Arkansas River by agencies and outfitters.
+Boaters should not be alarmed to see throw bags and "swimmers" during these trainings.
 Personnel will assist on site in navigating traffic.

 AHRA has the following standing advisements regarding high flows:

-Pine Creek Rapid: It is recommended that Pine Creek Rapid (within Section 1B) not be run at flows over 1250 cfs at the Numbers/Below Granite gage as read at 7:00 am for full day or morning trips.
+Pine Creek Rapid: It is recommended that Pine Creek Rapid (within Section 1B) not be run at flows over 1250 cfs at the Numbers/Below Granite gauge as read at 7:00 am for full day or morning trips.

-The Numbers: It is recommended that the Numbers (Section 1C) not be run at flows over 2400 cfs at the Numbers/Below Granite gage as read at 7:00 am for full day or morning trips and at 12:00 noon for afternoon Numbers trips.
+The Numbers: It is recommended that the Numbers (Section 1C) not be run at flows over 2400 cfs at the Numbers/Below Granite gauge as read at 7:00 am for full day or morning trips and at 12:00 noon for afternoon Numbers trips.

 The definition of an Advisement is based on the following Regulation: